Stochastic gradient descent with gradient estimator for categorical features: Introduction

 Our main contributions are the following.
-First we propose a modification of training loss on categorical data with an unbiased estimator of this proposed loss.
-Second we compared performance on state deep learning models on categorical data with this new gradient estimator and shows that it outperforms regular estimators on different datasets.
-Third we applied this technique on in-production model on a private dataset that we open source.
+First, we propose a modification of the standard training loss on categorical data with a related unbiased estimator.
+Second, we show that this new gradient estimator outperforms strandard ones on different datasets.
+Third, we applied this technique to an in-production model using a private dataset that we are releasing as open source for this purpose.
+This dataset is substantial and pertains to the supply chain, with only a few publicly available datasets in this domain.

-The rest of the article is organized as follow.
-After an overview of the recent works on tabular data we point out the issue of applying modern stochastic gradient descent on categorical data.
-Then we propose a novel gradient estimator and show that he is unbiased for a relevant loss on categorical data.
-We perform many experiments on public datasets that show how it outperforms classical gradient estimator.
-We also release a large private dataset of the french retailer Celio.
+The article is organized as follows.
+After an overview of the recent works on tabular data we point out the issue of applying modern stochastic gradient descent on one-hot-encoded categorical data.
+Then we propose a novel gradient estimator and show that it is unbiased for a relevant loss on categorical data.
+We conducted several experiments on public and private datasets that demonstrate the superiority of our proposed gradient estimator over the classical gradient estimator.
+These results encourage the use of our estimator in the presence of categorical data.